midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

    2. For each token type found take imbalance as a sum of imbalances from one and the other offer, defaulting to 0 if necessary (in pseudocode: `offer1.imbalances.getOrDefault(token_type, 0) + offer1.imbalances.getOrDefault(token_type, 0)`),
    3. Return new map, discarding entries, for which values are equal 0
 6. Return offer containing joined inputs, outputs, transients and imbalances

+### Building stages

+#### Prepare transfer

+Transfer transaction can be built by taking a list of desired transfers, where each one has defined the recipient's address, token type and amount to be sent.
+Such list can be transformed into a transaction by:
+1. Creating an output for each of elements
+2. Combining all the outputs into an offer
+3. Creating the transaction from the offer

+Resulting transaction will not be balanced, thus the next step of balancing transaction (to 0 for each token type) needs to be employed before transaction is ready to be submitted to the network.

+#### Prepare a swap

+Swap can be thought as a specific case of a transfer - with the difference being multiple parties providing inputs and outputs to the transaction.
+To prepare a swap, one needs to provide what amounts of tokens of certain types one wants to exchange (provide as an input to the swap) for other types of tokens (receive from the swap).
+The transaction that initiates the swap will be a result of:
+1. Creating necessary output for each of token types to be received in the swap
+2. Combining them all into an offer
+3. Creating a transaction with the offer.

+Resulting transaction will only have outputs to be received defined, with no inputs.
+Thus, the next step of balancing transaction (to positive amount for each token type being input to the swap and to negative amount to each token type being output from the swap) needs to be employed before the swap offer is ready to be submitted.

+#### Contract call

+Contract calls are prepared by other components than wallet.
+Once ready, in most cases an unbalanced transaction would be passed to wallet in order to provide necessary inputs and pay fees in the balancing process.

+#### Balance transaction

+Balancing a transaction is a process of creating a transaction with a counter-offer, so that after merging them both, resulting transaction has all imbalances removed, except for DUST token, which needs to cover fees.
+Particular difficulty in the process is coin selection (out of scope of this document) and the fact that fees are growing as inputs and outputs are added to the transaction.

+Balancing in the most generic form requires 2 inputs:
+1. The transaction to be balanced
+2. Map of desired imbalances per token type, if any are different than 0 or fees (in case of DUST)

+Conceptually, the process can be implemented as follows:
+1. Create an empty offer `offer`
+2. Calculate total fees to be paid for the unbalanced transaction and the offer.
+3. Calculate resulting imbalances by merging ones from the unbalanced transaction, the offer and target imbalances with values inversed (multiplied by -1), additionally for DUST - subtract total fees from the imbalance.
+4. Verify if target imbalances are met, if they are - create transaction from the offer, merge with the unbalanced transaction and return, continue if not.
+5. Sort token types present in result imbalances in a way, that DUST is left last and select first token type
+6. Perform a balancing step for the selected token type:
+   - if the imbalance is positive (there is more value in inputs than outputs) - create an output for self with the amount equal to imbalance, and add it to the offer; in case of DUST - subtract estimated fees for an output from the amount
+   - if the imbalance is negative (there is more value in outputs than inputs) - select a single coin of the selected type, create an input and add it to the offer; abort with error if there is no coin available to be spent
+   - Go back to step #2

 ## Transaction submission